Derek Sloan: 2020 Conservative Party leadership election

 Sloan announced his candidacy for the 2020 Conservative Party of Canada leadership election on January 22, 2020.
-On January 27, Sloan made national headlines after tweeting in response to fellow leadership candidate Richard Décarie his belief that being gay is a choice.
-During an interview on the CTV Power Panel Sloan went on to elaborate that he felt that the science of whether sexual orientation is a choice is unclear.
+On January 27, Sloan made national headlines after tweeting in response to fellow leadership candidate Richard Décarie that the cause of sexual orientation is scientifically complicated, and that Mr. Décarie beliefs should not disqualify him from the Conservative Leadership Race.
 Sloan's comments were criticized by his former election campaign manager, Eric Lorenzen.

 A self-identified social conservative, Sloan attracted controversy for the policy positions he endorsed throughout the leadership race.
 Sloan stated that were he elected leader he would permit Conservative MPs to reopen the debate on abortion or introduce private members’ bills aimed at overturning same-sex marriage.
 He also voiced opposition to Bill C-16, which protects people from discrimination on the basis of gender identity.
 He also vowed to vote against a federal ban on the pseudoscientific practice of conversion therapy, arguing that parents should be able to make children identify with the body they are born with.
 Sloan has been widely criticized in the media and even within the Conservative Party for these views.

 On February 6, 2020, members of the Mohawks of the Bay of Quinte blockaded the Canadian National Railway north of Tyendinaga, in support the Wetʼsuwetʼen hereditary chiefs' opposition to the Coastal GasLink Pipeline within Sloan's riding of Hastings—Lennox and Addington.
 Sloan spoke publicly about the blockade for the first time on February 18, stating the Liberal government should have responded faster to the protests.
 Three days later, Sloan characterized the protesters as "radical extremists" and called on the Ontario Provincial Police to enforce an injunction to remove the blockade.